maxkapur/DeferredAcceptance.jl/README.md

 However, the Python code has a few additional features particular to the one-to-one marriage problem that are of independent interest&mdash;namely, it can solve for the optimal stable marriage given an arbitrary linear cost function.

 For a discussion of the DA-MTB and DA-STB tiebreaking rules and a few experimental results which I have reproduced in the `plots/` directory, consult Ashlagi and Nikzad (2020).

-## In-progress

-I am working on implementing a two-round assignment mechanism that accounts for students who elect to drop out of the lottery (e.g., to attend private school).
-The mechanism is described by Feigenbaum et al. (2020); the implementation challenge here is coming up with realistic input data that reflect the likelihood of students receiving and accepting an outside offer.
-A sketch appears in the `dynamic/` directory.

 ## References